dvillaj/Environment-Pandas/README.md

 ```

-Activate the environment and install all the needed packages from `requeriments.txt` file ...
+Activate the environment and install all the needed packages from `requirements.txt` file ...

 ```
 conda activate environment-pandas
-conda install --yes --file requeriments.txt
+conda install --yes --file requirements.txt
 ```

 ### JupyterLab with Conda